alexwhitman/node-pushbullet-api/README.md

 The `options` parameter can use two attributes `cursor` and`limit` to control the data returned.

+- `active` is used to restrict the results to only active devices.
 - `cursor` is used to select the page if the results have been paginated.
 - `limit` is used to limit the number of objects in the reponse.